-A: Having large lists is a distraction and keeps me from capturing true spontaneous moments.
-If you like my style, that is what I shoot, if you want something else, then I would suggest you find a photographer that has a style more to your liking.
+A: Having large lists is distracting, it keeps me from capturing true spontaneous moments.
+If you like my style, that is what I shoot, If you want something else, maybe continue searching for a photographer that matches your vision.

 Q: How many images do we receive from our wedding?

 A: It depends on how many hours I am contracted for, the number of locations and the number of your guests, but you can expect 300 to 900.
 But I don't limit myself, I've delivered over 2000 on a few occasions.

 A: Depending on how busy I am, I will make all images available in a private, password-protected, gallery which you can view approx. 3-5 weeks after your wedding.
 If a USB Drive is included, it will arrive soon after that.

 A: Yes!
 I use two pro camera bodies and an assortment of lenses and flashes at every wedding.
 My home workflow consists of downloading the images to my main hard drive, which automatically backs up to three external drives, and finally, I upload offsite to a Cloud Server.

 Q: Would you travel to be our wedding photographer?

 A: My passport is up to date, travel and photography are my #1 and #2 passions.

 Q: How long have you been a photographer?

 A: I've been shooting for nearly 20 years and I started shooting weddings in 2006.
 When I started, I was self-taught, but I have since minored in photography, been to numerous workshops, and read countless books.
 "Once a person stops learning new things, life gets boring."